Open

 How Restaurant AI Decides What to Send — Inside the Decision Engine

-A deep dive into how AI determines what to message restaurant customers, when to message them, and why — using real-time behavior, probability models, and adaptive personalization.
+A deep dive into how AI determines what to message restaurant customers, when to message them, and why — using real-time behavior and adaptive personalization.

 Introduction: The Future of Restaurant Marketing Isn’t Campaigns — It’s Decisions